wgtmac/parquet-site/README.md

 To create documentation for a new release of `parquet-format` create a new <releaseNumber>.md file under `content/en/blog/parquet-format`.
 Please see existing files in that directory as an example.

-To create documentation for a new release of `parquet-mr` create a new <releaseNumber>.md file under `content/en/blog/parquet-mr`.
+To create documentation for a new release of `parquet-java` create a new <releaseNumber>.md file under `content/en/blog/parquet-java`.
 Please see existing files in that directory as an example.

 # Website development and deployment